MicrosoftDocs/SupportArticles-docs/support/azure/devops/issues-service-connection-task.md

 1. Select **Edit** in the upper-right corner, and the select **Verify**.
 1. Select **Save**.

-This generates a new client secret for the service principal backing the service connection.
+This method generates a new client secret for the service principal backing the service connection.
 For more information, see [Service principal's token expired](/azure/devops/pipelines/release/azure-rm-endpoint#service-principals-token-expired).

-When performing the operation, ensure you have the proper permission on the Azure subscription and AAD (Azure Active Directory), as it updates the secret for the app registered for the service principal.
+When performing the operation, ensure you have the proper permission on the Azure subscription and Microsoft Azure Active Directory (AAD), as it updates the secret for the app registered for the service principal.
 For more information, see [Troubleshoot ARM service connections](/azure/devops/pipelines/release/azure-rm-endpoint#what-happens-when-you-create-a-resource-manager-service-connection) and [Create an Azure Resource Manager service connection using automated security](/azure/devops/pipelines/library/connect-to-azure#create-an-azure-resource-manager-service-connection-using-automated-security).

 #### How to create the service principal to be used in Azure DevOps without the permission on the Azure subscription and AAD?